 We have implemented and conducted supplier sustainability audits.
-For these audits have will develop a toolbox - a guide - in order to secure that all crucial supplier conditions are covered.
+For these audits we have developed a toolbox - a guide - in order to secure that all crucial supplier conditions are covered.
 In the formulation of such a questionnaire guide, Carl J. Nielsen A/S has consulted the Global Compact Self Assessment Tool.
+Furthermore, we have joined the European Spice Association, ESA, to be on track with new trends and information about markets.

-When it comes to the risks identified in our own production we will, for a start, focus our efforts on work accidents; food safety (when it comes to approved materials), as well as anticorruption.
-Over time we will expand these efforts by working to improve our environmental effects of packaging, waste as well as CO2 emissions in production and transportation.
+When it comes to the risks identified in our own production we will, for a start, focus our efforts on work accidents; food safety (when it comes to approved materials), as well as anti-corruption.
+We have also expanded our efforts by working to improve our environmental effects of packaging, waste as well as CO2 emissions in production and transportation.

-3. What we have already accomplished
+4. What we have already accomplished

-Quality and food safety are fundamental values for our company.
+Food quality and food safety are fundamental values for our company.
 Working with food products requires the highest degree of control and hygiene.
 From the very instant the products arrive until the final food control just before they leave our facilities, we monitor and control them.
 All along the way we test the products.
 In September 2006 we thus became ISO Certified.